How Variable Speed Pool Pumps Work - Complete Guide

 Programmable Schedules

 Most variable speed pumps allow you to create daily schedules with different speeds for different times.
-A typical program might run at 1,800 RPM for 8 hours during off-peak electricity hours, then 2,400 RPM for 2 hours during peak swimming time.
+A typical program might run at a low speed for 8 hours or more during off-peak electricity hours (for overnight circulation), then at a higher speed for 1-2 hours during peak swimming time or cleaning cycles.

 External Control Integration